authorai/authorai/README.md

 # AuthorAI

-*Human and AI in Partnership for Low-code [Blog, Site, App, Data...]
-Authoring Automation*
+*Human and AI in partnership for low-code/no-code authoring automation*

 At AuthorAI we want to reimagine the authoring experience powered by AI.
 We want to explore how state of the art in AI can evolve the *authoring flow* as it applies to creating apps, books, blogs, sites, data, designs, reports, etc. We are happy to launch AuthorAI Blogger as first in series of such APIs.